awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## SSMParameterReadPolicy<a name="ssm-parameter-read-policy"></a>

-Gives permission to access a parameters from an Amazon EC2 Systems Manager \(SSM\) parameter store to load secrets in this account\.
+Gives permission to access a parameter from an Amazon EC2 Systems Manager \(SSM\) parameter store to load secrets in this account\.
 Use when parameter name doesn't have slash prefix\.

 **Note**
 If you are not using default key, you will also need the `KMSDecryptPolicy` policy\.